Zoo Quest: Production

 The seed for Zoo Quest was sown when David Attenborough produced and presented a three-part nature programme, The Pattern of Animals, in the early 1950s.
-While researching animals for this programme, he befriended Jack Lester, the curator of the reptile house at London Zoo.
+While researching animals for this programme, he befriended Jack Lester, the Curator of Reptiles at London Zoo.
 Lester invited Attenborough to join and film an expedition to Sierra Leone.
 In addition to capturing snakes for the zoo, Lester hoped to catch a white-necked rockfowl (Picathartes gymnocephalus), which had never been kept in a European zoo before.

 Attenborough, whose previous programmes had been studio-based, was eager for the opportunity to film animals in the wild.
 He also believed that the quest for the bird would make a compelling central story for the series.
-Attenborough and Lester were soon joined by a young Czech photographer, Charles Lagus, who became Attenborough's cameraman and traveling companion throughout Zoo Quests run.
+Attenborough and Lester were joined by a young Czech photographer, Charles Lagus, who became Attenborough's cameraman and traveling companion throughout Zoo Quests run.

 The team overcame BBC management's objections to film the trip on 16mm film instead of the BBC's standard 35mm film.
 As a result, colour film stock was used for its superior picture quality in this format, even though the BBC did not begin colour broadcasting until 1967.

 The original plan was for Lester to present the studio portion of the programme, while Attenborough produced it.
 However, Lester developed an unknown tropical disease shortly after returning from Africa and was only able to present one episode before being hospitalized.
 (After several recurrences of the illness, Lester died in 1956 at the age of 47.)
 Since the programme was already scheduled, Attenborough stepped in as the presenter.

 The first series, titled simply Zoo Quest, gained viewers with each episode.
 Attenborough recalled being stopped in the street and asked, "Are you going to catch that bird or not?"
 Six sequels followed, each named according to its theme.
 For example, Zoo Quest for a Dragon featured the first-ever television footage of the Komodo dragon, while Quest for the Paradise Birds focused on the birds-of-paradise of New Guinea.

 Attenborough wrote a companion book for each series except the first.
-These books were later reprinted in abridged form as a two-volume set in the 1980s.
-Lagus also authored two books inspired by the programme: Operation Noah's Ark and Benjamin, the Zoo Quest Bear.
+These books were later reprinted in abridged form as a two-volume set in the 1980's.
+Lagus also authored two books inspired by the programme: Benjamin, the Zoo Quest Bear (1957) and Operation Noah (1960).

 By the time Quest Under Capricorn was completed, Attenborough felt the series had run its course.
 Additionally, the practice of capturing wild animals for zoos was falling out of favour as zoos became more conscious of their environmental impact.
 (Today, London Zoo only captures wild animals if a species is so endangered that a captive breeding programme is its only hope.)
 Attenborough then spent the next eight years as a BBC administrator, eventually becoming Controller of Programming for both BBC One and BBC Two, before returning to full-time programme-making with Eastwards with Attenborough in 1973.

 Several episodes of Zoo Quest and Quest Under Capricorn are available to view in the BBC iPlayer Archives section.